 Last summer, some friends and I decided to celebrate our last summer at home before graduating with a weeklong road trip to the East Coast.
 We hit Pinterest for a little inspiration, packed our bags and some snacks, and loaded ourselves into our second home for the next week.

 After 5 hours in the car, we rolled into Nashville.
 Let me tell you something, you have not felt sweltering heat and humidity until you have traveled south in August.
-We peeled ourselves off the seats and got ready to do a little exploring.

 So we did what all good tourists do when heading to Nashville – we hit Broadway.
 We got some good home cookin’ at Jack’s BBQ and my goodness was it good – We walked up and down the main strip for as long as we could handle the heat, and then made our way back to our hotel, which was only about a 5-minute drive from Broadway.